Low-frequency and Moir\'e Floquet engineering: a review: Effective theories

 \subsection{Low-frequency approximations}

 As we have seen in the previous section, as the frequency of the drive decreases, it becomes increasingly difficult to find reliable approximation schemes for the Floquet Hamiltonian.
 This is especially true in the low frequency regime where local interactions satisfy $h \gg \omega$, where multiple Floquet zones intersect each other.
+Here we present three approaches: a self-consistent low frequency approach, a flow equation approach, and a Floquet perturbation theory.